Gindari 2

 Gindari 2: Bahubuthayo 3 (ගින්දරී 2 - බහුබූතයෝ 3) is a 2022 Sinhalese comedy mystery film written and directed and produced by Udayakantha Warnasuriya.
 The film served as a sequel to the 2015 film Gindari, which is the third installment of Bahubuthayo film series.
 Rodney Warnakula, Mahendra Perera and Paboda Sandeepani in reprise their lead roles along with Saman Hemaratne and Srinath Maddumage.
 Music composed by Ananda Perera.

 Production

 The filming starts in January 2019.
-Scenes in the film were shot in and around the towns of Colombo, Sri Lanka for 45 days.
+The film was shot in and around Colombo, Sri Lanka over the course of 45 days.